On groups of units of special and one-relator inverse monoids: Introduction and summary of results

 which has since come to be known as the O'Hare monoid.
 It is defined by a single, positive relator $r$ (and hence, in particular, it is $E$-unitary).
 The relator has no overlaps with itself, so the Adjan overlap algorithm would terminate instantly, and return $r$ as a single invertible piece of itself.
 However, using van Kampen diagrams and Stephen's procedure, Margolis and Meakin succeed in showing that $r$ in fact has a finer decomposition, namely

 They provide no further information about the group of units.

 Motivated by the developments described above, in this paper we investigate the extent to which the Adjan/Makanin/Zhang results for groups of units, and monoids of right units, of one-relator and special monoids are also valid for one-relator and special inverse monoids.
+In a nutshell, we will see that they do often, but not always.
+Exploration of when they do will lead us to a general theorem, and several applications in concrete situations with extra assumptions.
+On the negative side, we will see that the results may fail to generalise to inverse semigroups for each of two possible reasons: the group defined by the natural presentation on the minimal invertible pieces may not be isomorphic to the group of units, and there are inherent structural difficulties in attempting to compute the minimal pieces.

-In particular, we consider the question of whether the group of units of a one-relator inverse monoid is a one-relator group.
+To elaborate a bit further, we consider the question of whether the group of units of a one-relator inverse monoid is a one-relator group.
 In the positive direction, in Section \ref{sec:Makanin} we prove the following general sufficient condition for this to be the case:

 {Theorem \ref{thm:Usandwiched}}

 { Let $M= \Ipres{A}{r_i=1 \; (i \in I)}$ be a special inverse monoid, let $r_{i}\equiv r_{i 1}r_{i 2}\ldots r_{i k_i} $ be a factorisation into invertible pieces for $i\in I$, and let $H$ be the subgroup of the free group $F_A$ generated by all the pieces $r_{ij} \; ( i\in I, 1\leq j\leq k_{i} ) $.
 Fix an isomorphism $\phi :F_Y \rightarrow H$ and set